 Costs and charges for Depotkonto

-In a long run, various costs and charges make a significant difference when selecting between a good depotkonto and a bad depotkonto.
+In the long run, various costs and charges make a significant difference when selecting between a good depotkonto and a bad depotkonto.
 The different costs associated with a depotkonto are listed below:

 Depotführung : Maintainance charges for the depotkonto (Deposit account).
 This depends on the total value of your securities in your deposit account and may be charged monthly or annually.
 Almost all the accounts now offer a free deposit account (Kostenlose Depotführung) without any maintenance charges.
 So make sure you select an account which does not incur this cost.
 There may be certain conditions associated with giving a free deposit account.
-For example, if you maintain a bank account with Comdirect or a savings plan, the deposit account is free.
+For example, the deposit account is free if you maintain a bank account with Comdirect or a savings plan.

-Ordergebühren: Order fees for each transaction order to buy or sell and is also called Kosten pro Order (cost per order).
-This cost is charged per order and may also depends on the size of the order (total value of purchase).
-It might be a fixed cost or a percentage value such as 0.25% of the total value, subject to a minimum value.
+Ordergebühren: Order fees for each transaction to buy or sell are also called Kosten pro Order (cost per order).
+This cost is charged per order and may also depend on the size of the order (total value of the purchase).
+It might be a fixed cost or a percentage value, such as 0.25% of the total value, subject to a minimum value.
 It also depends on whether you are using a foreign stock exchange (NYSE, London) or a German stock exchange (Frankfurt) to make your purchases.

 Selecting the right depotkonto depends on your requirements and what kinds of investments you will make.
 So if you are a beginner in investing, or if you are not sure about investing in Germany, then you should rather select a broker with allows you to invest in a fund or ETF’s with the low costs.
 This can be done through a depot using a free Sparpläne (savings plan).